benhenn/Lets-Pic-app/README.md

 See Mockup: http://benjaminhenn.de/letspicapp/mockup/html

+Watch the Video: http://youtu.be/5b4Ce-Z5n4A (so far only in German language)

 Who can help with this project?
 I am a freelance cameraman and got no idea of coding.
 Master of coding: "tendlich".
 Any help is very much welcome.
 Thanks!

 Why this App?
 I found it extremely helpful to take pictures from paper notes, things to remember, things to buy and so on.
 I use to do that with the native photo app from Android.
 All pictures are saved together in one folder.